Dadenusto/grafana/docs/sources/dashboards/assess-dashboard-usage/index.md

 Dashboard insights show the following information:

 - **Stats:** The number of daily queries and errors for the past 30 days.
-- **Users & activity:** The daily view count for the last 30 days; last activities on the dashboard and recent users (with a limit of 20).
+- **Users & activity:** The daily view count for the Последние 30 дней; last activities on the dashboard and recent users (with a limit of 20).

 {{< figure src="/static/img/docs/enterprise/dashboard_insights_stats.png" max-width="400px" class="docs-image--no-shadow" alt="Stats tab" >}}{{< figure src="/static/img/docs/enterprise/dashboard_insights_users.png" max-width="400px" class="docs-image--no-shadow" alt="Users and activity tab" >}}